thinktecture-labs/wpf-to-angular-phased-migration-poc/readme.md

 The former represents a classical WPF-solution-architecture:
 ![Default architecture](images/default-architecture.png)

-The latter the architecture enabling the use of web based components:
+In the latter branch, the architecture differs to enable the hosting of web based components in a WPF app:
 ![Architecture changes with Angular](images/architecture-with-angular.png)

-> Not adressed: 100% web based solution using of (e.g.) [Electron](https://www.electronjs.org/) or [Progressive](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) / [Isolated](https://chromestatus.com/feature/5146307550248960) Web App approach.
+> Not adressed: 100% web based solution using [Electron](https://www.electronjs.org/) or [Progressive](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) / [Isolated](https://chromestatus.com/feature/5146307550248960) Web App approach.

+## How to build and run the example

+### Prerequisites

+To run this example, you need the [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) as well as [NodeJS](https://nodejs.org/en) installed on your Windows computer.
+The .NET SDK is usually installed when you have an up-to-date version of Visual Studio.

+### ASP.NET Core Backend

+The easiest way to run the ASP.NET Core backend is to execute the `run-backend.cmd` file in a terminal of your choice on a Windows machine.
+This script builds the ASP.NET Core service, builds the Angular app (if available) and copies the resulting bundle over to the ASP.NET Core service, and then starts the service.
+You can terminate the service by simply pressing `CTRL+C` in your terminal.
+The backend is hosted on `http://localhost:5000`.

+You can also debug the backend using an IDE of your choice.
+Keep in mind that you need to build the Angular app with `ng build --configuration production` and copy over the `./angular-app/dist/angular-app` folder into the `./Backend/bin/Debug/net7.0` folder when you are on the angular-app branch.

+### WPF app

+Similarly to the backend, you can simply execute the `run-wpf-app.cmd` in a terminal on a Windows machine.
+Please keep in mind that the backend must be running so that the WPF app can perform HTTP requests against it.

 ## Architecture and Design